Since 1830, Randolph-Macon College has had one goal: to develop the mind and character of its undergraduates.

 Majors, Minors, and Other Programs

-Accounting, Archaeology, Art History, Arts Management, Asian Studies, Astrophysics, Behavioral Neuroscience, Biochemistry, Biology, Black Studies, Business, Chemistry, Chinese, Classical Studies, Communication Studies, Computer Science, Drama, Economics, Education, Engineering Physics, English, Environmental Studies, Ethics, Film Studies, Forensic Science, Forestry, French, German, Greek, History, International Relations, International Studies, Japanese, Journalism, Latin, Mathematics, Music, Philosophy, Physics, Political Science, Pre-law, Pre-medical (including Dentistry, Pharmacy, Nursing, Physician Assistant, and Veterinary), Pre-ministry, Psychology, ROTC (Army), Religious Studies, Sociology, Spanish, Studio Art, Women’s Studies
+Accounting, Anthropology, Archaeology, Art History, Arts Management, Asian Studies, Astrophysics, Biochemistry, Biology, Black Studies, Business, Chemistry, Chinese, Classical Studies, Communication Studies, Computer Science, Drama, Economics, Education, Engineering Physics, English, Environmental Studies, Ethics, Film Studies, Forensic Science, Forestry, French, German, Greek, History, International Relations, International Studies, Japanese, Journalism, Latin, Mathematics, Music, Neuroscience (Behavioral), Philosophy, Physics, Political Science, Pre-law, Pre-medical (Dentistry, Pharmacy, Nursing, Physician Assistant, and Veterinary), Pre-ministry, Psychology, ROTC (Army), Religious Studies, Sociology, Spanish, Studio Art, Women’s Studies